Why Working With Your Spouse Is Costing Your Family Business

 You don't get to leave work because work never left.

-• Efficiency: A business running on unresolved tension is operating at half capacity.
+That loss of initiative hits efficiency first.
+A business running on unresolved tension operates at half capacity.
 Not metaphorically.
-Your output, your decisions, your team's performance — all running at 50% of what it should be.
+Your output, your decisions, your team's performance — all running at a fraction of what it should be.
+Half efficiency means half results.
+That's not a rough patch.
+That's the baseline you've been calling normal.

 Your business is running at 50% of what it should be.